Monet Water Lilies Art Lesson For Kids

 Step 1: Fill White Paper With Bleeding Tissue Paper

-In order to do this, you will put a 1″ x 1″ square of tissue paper on a piece of paper and paint the glue water mixture over it.
+To do this, you will put a 1″ x 1″ square of tissue paper on a piece of paper and paint the glue water mixture over it.
 Keep repeating this and overlapping different colors until the whole paper is full.

 It can be difficult for kids to keep the paper completely flat, but encourage them to dab, dab, stroke, stroke over the paper and leave it once it is on.
 We talk more about painting with bleeding tissue paper here.